espressif/esp-idf/docs/en/api-reference/storage/spi_flash.rst

 - In a single-core setup, the SDK does it by disabling interrupts/scheduler before performing the flash operation.
 - In a dual-core setup, this is slightly more complicated as the SDK needs to make sure that the other CPU is not running any code from flash.

-When SPI flash API is called on CPU A (can be PRO or APP), start the spi_flash_op_block_func function on CPU B using the esp_ipc_call API.
-This API wakes up a high priority task on CPU B and tells it to execute a given function, in this case, spi_flash_op_block_func.
-This function disables cache on CPU B and signals that the cache is disabled by setting the s_flash_op_can_start flag.
+When SPI flash API is called on CPU A (can be PRO or APP), start the ``spi_flash_op_block_func`` function on CPU B using the ``esp_ipc_call`` API.
+This API wakes up a high priority task on CPU B and tells it to execute a given function, in this case, ``spi_flash_op_block_func``.
+This function disables cache on CPU B and signals that the cache is disabled by setting the ``s_flash_op_can_start`` flag.
 Then the task on CPU A disables cache as well and proceeds to execute flash operation.

 While a flash operation is running, interrupts can still run on CPUs A and B. It is assumed that all interrupt code is placed into RAM.
 Once the interrupt allocation API is added, a flag should be added to request the interrupt to be disabled for the duration of a flash operations.

-Once the flash operation is complete, the function on CPU A sets another flag, s_flash_op_complete, to let the task on CPU B know that it can re-enable cache and release the CPU.
+Once the flash operation is complete, the function on CPU A sets another flag, ``s_flash_op_complete``, to let the task on CPU B know that it can re-enable cache and release the CPU.
 Then the function on CPU A re-enables the cache on CPU A as well and returns control to the calling code.

-Additionally, all API functions are protected with a mutex (s_flash_op_mutex).
+Additionally, all API functions are protected with a mutex (``s_flash_op_mutex``).

 In a single core environment (:ref:`CONFIG_FREERTOS_UNICORE` enabled), you need to disable both caches, so that no inter-CPU communication can take place.